 SUICIDE: Death because of a purposeful action to end one's own life.
 ACCIDENT: Death, other than natural, where there is no evidence of intent.
 HOMICIDE: Death resulting from injuries inflicted by another person.
 UNDETERMINED: Manner assigned when after a thorough investigation there is insufficient evidence, or conflicting/ equivocal information (especially about intent), to assign a specific manner.
-STATISTICS There were 2,168 deaths reported to the Charleston County Coroner's Office in 2015.
-Regarding those deaths, 1,426 were classified as "Natural" deaths; 218 were classified as "Accident"; 55 were classified as "Suicide"; 54 were classified as "Homicide"; and 27 were classified with an "Undetermined" manner.
-There were 388 "Limited Investigations".
-In addition to these deaths, the Coroner's Office received 2,204 requests for services including: 6 cases of recovered non-human bones; 3 cases of recovered of unknown human bones: 2,129 requests for a cremation permit which requires deputy review; 24 requests to make a death notification to next-of-kin for other jurisdictions; 36 cases were preliminarily investigated via telephone inquiries which subsequently were turned over to other jurisdictions due to their having jurisdiction in the case; 6 other service requests.

-The grand total of all requests for services plus death investigations was 4,372.
-Other 2015 statistics include:
+STATISTICS There were 2,133 deaths reported to the Charleston County Coroner's Office in 2016.
+Regarding those deaths, 1,517 were classified as "Natural" deaths; 220 were classified as "Accident"; 61 were classified as "Suicide"; 58 were classified as "Homicide"; and 24 were classified with an "Undetermined" manner.
+There were 253 "Limited Investigations".
+In addition to these deaths, the Coroner's Office received 2,502 requests for other services which included: 3 cases of recovered non-human bones; 3 cases of recovered of unknown human bones: 2,399 requests for a cremation permit which requires deputy review; 37 requests to make a death notification to next-of-kin by other jurisdictions; 60 cases were preliminarily investigated via telephone inquiries which subsequently were turned over to other jurisdictions due to their having jurisdiction in the case.
+The grand total of all requests for services plus death investigations was 4,635.
+Other statistics include:

-Scene response: 475 Autopsied cases: 341

-Deceased transports to morgue: 371 Number of external exams ordered: 32 Number of full autopsies ordered: 341

-Toxicology tests ordered: 368 Unidentified decedents: 0

-Donor referrals, organ donation and tissue donation statistics from Sharing Hope SC:

-Release for organ donation: not available

-Release for tissue: not available

-Organ donors: 11 Tissue donors: 19

-Exhumations: 1 Unidentified: 0 Unclaimed: 7
+Cases accepted by the office: 1,880 Scene response: 775 Autopsied cases: 358 Deceased transports to morgue: 405 Number of external exams ordered: 27 Toxicology tests ordered: 402 Unidentified decedents: 0 Donor referrals, organ donation and tissue donation statistics from Sharing Hope SC: Release for organ donation: 99 Release for tissue: 99 Organ donors: 6 Tissue donors: 12 Exhumations: 0 Unclaimed: 11

-2015 HOMICIDE STATISTICS The manner of death classified as a "Homicide" when it results from injuries inflicted by another person or inflicted on another by one's grossly reckless behavior.
+2016 HOMICIDE STATISTICS The manner of death classified as a "Homicide" when it results from injuries inflicted by another person or inflicted on another by one's grossly reckless behavior.
 The Coroner's Office is not responsible for determining if a homicide was justified or not and classifies those deaths as "Homicides" in these statistics.
 In addition, a death is classified as a "Homicide" regardless of the length of time between an incident causing injuries that results in death which can be attributed to those injuries.
 South Carolina Code of Laws section 16-3-5 states "A person who causes bodily injury which results in the death of the victim is not criminally responsible for the victim's death and must not be prosecuted for a homicide offense if at least three years intervene between the injury and the death of the victim."
-This three year window does not apply to the classification of manner of death as long as the death can be attributed to the injuries inflicted by another person or inflicted on another by one's grossly reckless behavior.
-Vehicular incidents, such as those which occur in circumstances of reckless driving or driving under the influence, are NOT included in this category but are counted in the traffic collision statistics.
-In 2015, there were 54 deaths classified with a manner of "Homicide" in Charleston County.
-Forty-seven (47) were caused by firearm wounds.
-Of the seven remaining deaths, three (3) were caused by stabbing; two (2) were due to blunt force trauma, one (1) was due to multiple machete wounds and one (1) was due to prematurity.
+This three-year window does not apply to the classification of manner of death as long as the death can be attributed to the injuries inflicted by another person or inflicted on another by one's grossly reckless behavior.
+Vehicular incidents, such as those which occur in circumstances of reckless driving or driving under the influence, are NOT included in this category but are counted in the traffic collision statistics under the manner - Accident.
+In 2016, there were 58 deaths classified with a manner of "Homicide" in Charleston County.
+Forty-nine were caused by firearm wounds.
+Of the nine remaining deaths, three were caused by stabbing; four were due to blunt force trauma, and two were due to prematurity.

-A review of the number of deaths classified as "Homicide" in Charleston County over the past 10 years shows the average number per year is 42.
+Charleston County Coroner's Office - 2016 Annual Report A review of the number of deaths classified as "Homicide" in Charleston County over the past 10 years shows the average number per year is 42.